 Stinging in nose

 Oral and topical antihistamines

-Orally (pills, liquid, or strip placed under the tongue), nasally (spray or drops), or eye drops
+Orally (pills, liquid, or capsules), nasally (spray or drops), or eye drops

 Some antihistamines may cause drowsiness

 Some nasal sprays may cause a bitter taste in mouth, headache, and stinging in nose